core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 In that case, the receiver SHOULD delay its Pong message until it finishes processing all the request/response messages received prior to the Ping message on the current connection.

-## Release Messages
+## Release Messages {#sec-release}

-A Release message indicates that the sender does not want to continue maintaining the connection and opts for an orderly shutdown.
+A Release message indicates that the sender does not want to continue maintaining the transport connection and opts for an orderly shutdown, but wants to leave it to the peer to actually start closing the connection.
 The details are in the options.
 A diagnostic payload (see Section 5.5.2 of {{-coap}}) MAY be included.

-A peer will normally respond to a Release message by closing the TCP/TLS connection.
+A peer will normally
+respond to a Release message by closing the transport connection.
+(In case that does not happen, the sender of the release may want to implement a timeout mechanism if getting rid of the connection is actually important to it.)

-Messages may be in flight or responses outstanding when the sender decides to send a Release message.
+Messages may be in flight or responses outstanding when the sender decides to send a Release message (which is one reason the sender had decided to wait with closing the connection).
 The peer responding to the Release message SHOULD delay the closing of the connection until it has responded to all requests received by it before the Release message.
 It also MAY wait for the responses to its own requests.

+It is NOT RECOMMENDED for the sender of a Release message to continue sending requests on the connection it already indicated to be
+released: the peer might close the connection at any time and miss those requests.
+There is no obligation for the peer to check for this condition, though.

 Release messages are indicated by the 7.04 code (Release).